Jiantastic/embedTrioMotors/README.md

     3.3.1 Feed the controller's PWM output into one of the Nucleo's GPIO pin and to the motor PCB

-  3.4 Re-sinking the optical disc
+  3.4 Re-syncing the optical disc

 4. Melody handler